hmprt/hmprt.com/SITE.md

 - I'm also a musician, writer, founder and serial dropout.

 ## What am I doing at the minute?
-- Co-founder and CTO at [Atomic Search](https://atomicsear.ch), where we're currently building investor tooling for NFTs.
+- Co-founder and CTO at [Atomic Search](https://atomicsear.ch), where we're building real time terminals for NFT traders.
 - In my spare time, I work on projects for NFTs, generative art and developer tooling.
 You can find my [github profile](https://github.com/hmprt) here.

 ## What are my technical proficiencies?